tothemoon-org/extension-blocks/spec.md

 ### Deactivation

-The extension block MUST deactivate 210240 blocks (around 4 years) after the activation of the extension block.

-After deactivation, exits from the extension block are still possible, but entrance into and transfer of funds within the extension block is no longer possible.
+Miners may vote on deactivation of the extension block in the future via median-time-past midnight May 1st, 2020 UTC upon activation of a BIP9 soft-fork on the 28th bit terms at 95% vote.
+The activation MUST be after midnight April 1st 2021 UTC.
+The minimum locked-in period must be at least one year.

 By this point, a future extension block ruleset will likely have been developed, which is superior in terms of feature-set and scalability (see also:
 Rootstock and/or Mimblewimble).
+This enabls updates for long-term scalability solutions with minimal baggage of supporting deprecated chains.

+Upon activation of the 28th bit (voting start after midnight May 1st 2020 UTC, activation MUST be after midnight April 1st, 2021 UTC at 95% vote), the resolution output will return to being an output which anyone-can-spend as a consensus rule today.
+This 28th BIP9 bit (or another BIP9 bit in conjunction) can be overloaded to enable soft-fork activation to prevent this from actually being an anyone-can-spend in the future.
+This allows for enabling future extension block features without hard-forking the code.

+A social contract is understood whereby the funds in the extension block will be usable and redeemable in the general deactivation design below.
+If proper and safe withdrawals are not activated within the terms, users and exchanges can refuse to acknolwedge blocks with the bit set as a soft-fork.

+#### Understanding of Future Deactivation Design

+After deactivation, it is expected by the community that exits from the extension block will still still be possible and secure according to the terms of the yet-to-be-designed soft-fork, but entrance into and transfer of funds within the extension block could be no longer permitted.
+It is understood that this soft-fork will be overloaded with enforcement of withdrawal/redemption of funds so that it requires the script terms to be parsed upon withdrawal.

-Redemption from the old extension block to the new extension block can be migrated by way of merkle proofs.
+Redemption from the old extension block to the main-chain and new extension block can be migrated by way of merkle proofs to be designed in the future.
 Funds may be imported to the new extension block by hard-coding a UTXO merkle root into the implementation as a consensus rule, and verifying imported funds against a merkle path.

 To enable importing, nodes require only a copy of the current 32-byte merkle root of the deactivated extension block.